-A recent conversation with a Vee Technologies client reveals his frustration after learning the two departments, Risk Adjustment and Quality Metrics (HEDIS), had both requested, received and uploaded nearly 60% of the charts from the same providers for the same patients.
+A recent conversation with a Vee Technologies client revealed his frustration after learning the two departments, Risk Adjustment and Quality Metrics (HEDIS), had requested, received, and uploaded nearly 60% of the charts from the same providers for the same patients.
 Once would have been sufficient.
 Unfortunately, these charts were in separate databases not shared between the two departments.
 And since no sharing occurred, there sat nearly 10,000 duplicate records.

 Concerns with this model to consider:

 Would it cost additional money to gather HEDIS year-round and during HEDIS season?